-Project Advance offers financial assistance to eligible students.
+Project Advance offers tuition assistance to eligible students.
 Eligibility is primarily based on federal guidelines for low-income families.
 However, students who are experiencing unexpected financial hardships, such as a sudden loss of employment in the household or sudden military deployment, should also consider applying.
 Funding is limited and applications are considered on a rolling basis.

 Once submitted, the decision will be sent to both the student and parent via email.
-If approved, students will receive anywhere from a 50%-70% reduction in tuition.
-The application for financial assistance only needs to be submitted once per academic year.
+If approved, students will receive anywhere from a 60%-70% reduction in tuition.
+The application for tuition assistance only needs to be submitted once per academic year.

 - Brief (under 500 words) personal statement describing your financial situation (ie- why are you applying for aid) AND

 - The most recent 1040 Federal Income Tax Form filed in the household (ie- for 2023 academic year, please submit the 1040 from 2022)

-Students and/or their parents/guardians can apply for financial aid in two ways:
+Students and/or their parents/guardians can apply for tuition assistance in two ways:

 - Log in to PASS and fill out the form under Financial Aid on the left hand menu

-- Download and complete the Student Financial Assistance Application form (also available on our Forms page) and return it with the required documentation.
+- Download and complete the Student Tuition Assistance Application form (also available on our Forms page) and return it with the required documentation.